• Skip to primary navigation

 • student services and amenities fees

 *Depreciating assets are items that cost over $300 and lose value over time, such as computers.
-You claim to cost of the item over the length of its ‘useful life’.
+You claim the cost of the item over the length of its ‘useful life’.
 This is the ATO’s estimate of the number of years an item is likely to be of serviceable use.

 Can I claim my laptop if I use it for personal stuff as well as my studies?

-Yes you can!
+Yes, you can!
 But only a percentage of the cost.

-Yes – The $250 reduction on self-education expenses
+The $250 reduction on self-education expenses

 Don’t forget to keep your receipts!

-You should keep ALL your receipts, diaries and logbooks safe and up to date so tax time doesn’t mean searching through thousands of emails, the glove box or piles of paper in your office.
+You should keep ALL your receipts, diaries and logbooks safe and up to date, so tax time doesn’t mean searching through thousands of emails, the glove box or piles of paper in your office.
 Remember: You can’t claim it if you can’t prove it!

 Popular Articles